SalamaSoft/REST-framework/README.md

   }
   </code></pre>

-  In ajax, code is just like invoking a method:<br>
+  The code in javascript is just like invoking a method:<br>
   <pre><code>
 	$.ajax({
 		url: "/testWS/cloudDataService.do",